 Water and Power: Legacies and Innovations in Water Governance

-The Natural Resources Journal (NRJ) at the University of New Mexico School of Law seeks proposals for academic articles for its Spring 2016 issue, Number 56.2, on legal and policy issues relating to various aspects of the Mexican energy reforms and the future for the energy relationship between the United States and Mexico.
-Additional details and guidlines.
+The Natural Resources Journal (NRJ) at the University of New Mexico School of Law seeks academic articles for its Winter 2017 issue, Volume 57.1, on water governance.

 The Natural Resources Journal (NRJ) is published by the University of New Mexico School of Law and is an international, interdisciplinary forum devoted to the study of natural and environmental resources.
 The Journal is policy oriented, and seeks to overcome the isolation of scholars in various disciplines who are concerned with natural and environmental resources.